mjavadshamsi/harmonize_joe_ejm/README.md

 Both websites provide a download option for all listings.
 Once downloaded, place them in the correct folders (`joe_listings` for JOE, `ejm_listings` for EJM), ensure the filenames follow the expected naming pattern, and run the script.
 It reads the latest files, merges and harmonizes their structure, and appends them to (or creates) an Excel file called `Application_MasterFile.xlsx`.

+The key feature of this script is that it does not overwrite the entire Excel file when you run it.
+Instead, it appends only new rows to the end of the existing sheets, preserving any customizations you’ve made.
+For example, if you’ve added notes, formatting, or new columns, these changes will remain intact, and, only listings that are new (not already present in the file) will be added.

 > **Disclaimer**: This script is provided “as-is” for personal use.
 It is not guaranteed to be error-free or fit for any specific purpose.
 Feel free to adjust and modify as you see fit.

 ---